Key Takeaways About Pennsylvania Civil Statute of Limitations Filing Deadlines

 I am over 55.
 Do I have any legal options to file an abuse lawsuit in Pennsylvania?

-If you are over the age of 55, your claim may be barred by the current statute of limitations.
-However, it is essential to consult with a legal professional.
+If you are over the age of 55, your claim may be barred by the current statute of limitations if the legal deadline passes.
+However, it is essential to consult with a legal professional and act quickly, because even narrow exceptions may require prompt investigation.
 There may be other limited exceptions to the statute of limitations, such as a claim of fraudulent concealment by the institution, which could be explored.

 Does the new law apply to abuse that occurred in schools or other institutions?